spring-cloud/spring-cloud-connectors/spring-cloud-localconfig-connector/README.md

 - system properties

 The last definition of a specific service ID wins.
-The connector will log a message at `INFO` to notify of service overrides for the same type of service and at `WARN` if you override a service ID with a URI to a different type of service.
+The connector will log a message at `WARN` if you override a service ID.

 Activating the connector
 ------------------------